 The price per square foot for quartz countertops doesn’t mean a thing unless you know everything that is included.

 What May Raise The Cost Even More

-Let’s take a look at all of the hidden costs that could possibly be added in.
+Let’s look at all the hidden costs that could be added.

-Some companies will include basic edging options (i.e. bullnose) in the estimate while some companies won’t charge extra for it at all.
-This can significantly increase the price, depending on the specific edge detail you choose.
+Some companies will include basic edging options (i.e., bullnose) in the estimate, while others won’t charge extra.
+This difference can significantly increase the price, depending on the specific edge detail you choose.

-You may also have to pay for the tearout of your original countertop and for any modifications.
+You may also have to pay for the tear-out of your original countertop and any modifications.

 These are nice and should be strongly considered.
-However you can forgo one and tile the way instead.
-If you’re looking to save the most money overall it’s likely cheaper to get a backslash and simply paint the wall.
+However, you can forgo one and tile the way instead.
+If you’re looking to save the most money, getting a backslash and painting the wall is likely cheaper.

 The Total Expense

 When you are comparing the price of quartz countertops from various suppliers you’ll need to make sure that you’re making a correct comparison.

 For example, the $39.95 price per square foot that you see advertised may cost a lot more than the $80 per square foot option you see elsewhere.
 The $80 option may already include all of the extras, while $39.95 has absolutely none.